500 million learners.

 The one where you can't cheat.

 No credit card.
-No streak to protect.
-No lives to lose.
+No word banks.
+No multiple choice.

 FAQ